Waterdrips/waterdrips2.github.io/drafts/2020-01-03-developing-openfaas.md

 You will probably will need access to Docker and Kubernetes while writing contributions to OpenFaaS.
 You can install Docker by following one of the many online guides.

-If you are using Kubernetes you will need to isntall `kubectl`.
+If you are using Kubernetes you will need to install `kubectl`.
 Best check online for the most up to date installation method for your Operating System.

 I usually use a tool called [k3d](https://github.com/rancher/k3d) for creating Kubernetes environments, it creates a